outfox/fennecs/www/docs/Components/Tags.md

 # Tag Components

-Tags are a special type of component that don't store any data.
-They are used to mark entities that share a common trait or behavior.
+Tags are a components that don't store any data.
+They are often used to mark entities that have a common trait or behavior.

 ```csharp
 public struct Pretty;